Key takeaways

 Your organization has stressed the importance of thinking twice before acting and not clicking on suspicious emails for fear of a cybersecurity attack.
 But one day, an employee downloads what they think is an updated version of a program they use every day – and suddenly, your organization’s critical data is locked down.
-That program was cleverly disguised ransomware, and your data is now being held hostage.
-Threat actors are demanding payment and the deadline to pay is approaching.
+That program turned out to be ransomware, and your data is now being held hostage.
+Threat actors are demanding payment, and the deadline is rapidly approaching.

 What do you do?

-In the face of this digital landscape, understanding the intricacies of cyber insurance claims can help build preparedness in the face of a cybersecurity incident.
+In the face of this digital landscape, understanding cyber liability coverage and the intricacies of cyber insurance claims can help build preparedness in the face of a cybersecurity incident.

 There are many types of incidents and cybersecurity claims, so the steps involved might not always be the same.
 These are typical steps you may follow, but rely on your insurance carrier, breach coach, and legal team to guide you through your claims process.